Organized leather folder, phone calendar, and care coordination notes on a wooden desk

 • We explain scope and boundaries in plain language.

-• If it's a fit, we confirm tier recommendation and onboarding timing.
+• If it's a fit, we confirm plan recommendation and onboarding timing.

 2) Make execution possible